 Dr Ishara Dharmasena

-RAEng Research Fellow and Lecturer - School of Mechanical, Electrical and Manufacturing Engineering
+RAEng Research Fellow and Senior Lecturer - School of Mechanical, Electrical and Manufacturing Engineering

 Dr Ishara Dharmasena’s expertise lies in mechanical energy harvesting technologies, wearable electronics and smart textiles.
 In August 2021, he was awarded a RAEng Research Fellowship to pursue his research in triboelectrically powered super-smart textiles for remote health monitoring.

 Smart textiles for remote health sensing and energy generation

 Triboelectric nanogenerators (TENGs) generate electricity from motion – using static charges and electrostatic induction.
 They could potentially be used as self-powered precision sensors for monitoring human motion.
 However, several drawbacks – including inconsistent and unstable signals, and low wearability – mean that they aren’t suitable for use in wearable devices.
 Dr Dharmasena’s team has developed a unique system that overcomes these problems – paving the way for real-world applications.

 More than one billion people live with some form of disability.
 In many countries, health services for people with disabilities are either non-existent or desperately under resourced.
 Improving disability services in primary healthcare, particularly in rehabilitation interventions, would improve the quality of life for millions of people worldwide.

 Every time we move, we generate power.
 Harvesting some of this energy would provide each of us with our very own sustainable and portable energy source.

 This rather sci-fi sounding idea is becoming a reality – and making sure it does is the focus of my research.

 Working with several partners – including colleagues at Regis Fabrics, MAS Holdings and the universities of Moratuwa, Surrey and Exeter – and building on my previous research, I’m exploring super-smart textiles that capture energy from the wearer’s movement to support self-powered health monitoring.